 For me freedom came earlier.
 Living more remote than the most remote village.
 Far from school, town or friends.
 Pedals too became my tool to freedom.
 As my toes touched the cold metal my pedals moved and fell away from me in and infinite mechanic drive of a bikes most efficient construction.
 It stared with long family rides to the swimming pool.
 Riding along a disused railway cutting.
 Crossing through and behind some industrial buildings, through green park land.
 On 20 centimetre wheels and a single gear this took an age.
 As I grew struggle became habit.
 While most of my friends hailed the taxi of mum and dad, I ventured to the end of the road, to the shops and soon between my parents, friends and college.
-When I started working at a flying school – spending weekends fuelling and moving the poised two seater planes – I cycled the same railway path that used to take us to the swimming pool.
+When I started working at a flying school – spending weekends fuelling and moving the two seater planes – I cycled the same railway path that used to take us to the swimming pool.
 Finally when I managed to take to the air myself – at a gliding school on the other side of the county – I could regularly cycle 40 kilometres before breakfast.

 But the name gold lettering on the frame – “World Tour” – demanded more.
 While everyone in my year had applied to universities I spent less and less time at college.
-Saving my money earned coding instead.
+Saving my money earned coding.
 Sitting on eBay became an addiction.
 Buying used bike parts from a range of scrapped machines.
 First I bought the saddle.
 Then the gears and chain from an old mountain bike.
 Finally the distinctive butterfly shaped handlebars – common to many adventure cyclists who’s books I’d read in preparation – designed to ease tendinitis in the wrists but equally sculpted into a visually pleasurable loop of padding in front of the rider.

-So while everyone friends were straightening ties and ironing shirts I wheeled my hand built bike onto the loosely packed gravel outside.
+So while everyone friends were straightening ties and ironing shirts for prom, I wheeled my hand built bike onto the loosely packed gravel outside.
 My mum had got up early just to see me off.
 I didn’t want our embrace to end yet in complete calm I knew what to do.
 With a “Love you” and a wave I freewheeled down the hill.
 The house I grew up in hidden quickly in dense hedgerows.
 Heading South for the first time.
 To be continued for the next 30 days.

 Seeking travel for is (for me) the sense of adventure.
 One moment passing through place and people as the medium of life and experience.
 Controlling your destiny as an individual yet building and weaving new ways of thinking, seeding relationships and deepening bonds of shared experience.
-While equally living true loneliness and isolation.
-Becoming a minority for the first time in a foreign land.
+Living true loneliness and isolation.
+Experiencing being a minority in a foreign land.
 Not being understood.
-Not reading the language or even the symbols themselves, the urban maze, the flowing landscapes.
+Unable to read the language or even the symbols themselves, the urban maze, the flowing landscapes.
 A shock to comfort.
 Not distinctly enjoyable yet cumulatively valuable.
 Emboldening a global perspective.